 A minimum of 124 hours is required for completion of the Baccalaureate degree.
 The Bachelor of Applied Science degree in Human Services (BAS) includes 47 credit hours of University and general education requirements.
 Students majoring in Human Services must complete a minimum of 66 hours of credit in the department.
 These hours must include HS100, 131, 250, 251/305, 280, 281, 300, 302, 325, 330, 380, 411, 445, 450/550, 481, 495/595, and 498.
 In consultation with a faculty advisor, a total of fifteen additional credit hours must be selected to develop an area of emphasis.
 Possible options include, but are not limited to, addiction counseling, youth services, gerontology, victim/ survivor services, mental health, or developmental disabilities (currently suspending admission of new students).
 Of these hours, at least 12 credit hours must be Human Services coursework, 3 hours may be selected from another discipline relating to the area of emphasis, and a minimum of 6 hours should be upper division courses.
 If students are not proficient in basic computer applications and internet use, they are encouraged to take CM 100 and/or CM 101.
 Students must receive a grade of C or better in each course applied to the major.

-For the professional currently employed in the field, advanced knowledge, skills, and practical experience acquired in the MA program may enhance opportunities for career advancement.
+An advanced knowledge, skills, and practical experience acquired in the MA program may enhance opportunities for career advancement.
 The MA in Human Services with emphasis in addiction counseling is designed to prepare its graduates to become licensed clinical addiction counselors (LCAC) with the Kansas BSRB.
 In addition, this program prepares students for teaching positions in community colleges and for additional graduate study.
 Coursework emphasizes the application of theory and research to the delivery of human services with the emphasis in addiction counseling.
 Course scheduling and delivery methods are designed to meet the needs of working students, including online courses and short courses (e.g., weekend workshops) that align with Kansas BSRB educational requirements.
 The Kansas BSRB requires that half of the skills courses must be taken at the physical location of the institution.
 Washburn University has addressed this requirement by offering sufficient face-to-face teaching of skills courses (e.g., HS 604 and 605).

 LEARNING OUTCOMES FOR THE MASTER OF ARTS IN HUMAN SERVICES